 Step-by-step, here is how to crochet a magic ring.

 Step 1 - Loop an "e"

 Make sure you have pulled out enough yarn to work with.
-The tail will need to be weaved in afterwards.
+The yarn tail will need to be weaved in afterward.
 You need to have enough yarn to work with both to make the tail and to thread it through a needle to weave in later.

+To start crocheting a magic ring, first lay down the tail end of your yarn and make a large, loose, letter 'e’ over the top of it.
 You can either do this on a table or in the palm of your hand.
-The working yarn should go over the top of the tail end.
+IMPORTANT - The working end of the yarn should go over the top of the tail end.

 Step 3 - Pull Through

 Keep the yarn wrapped around your hook, and pull the hook back up through the loop of the ‘e’.
 The loop is very loose right now, so keep the crossed point closed by holding it with your fingers.